Ohio in the American Civil War: Civil War sites in Ohio

 The only battlefield of significance in Ohio is Buffington Island.
 Today it is threatened by development.
 This was the site of the largest fight of the July 1863 dash across Ohio by Confederate cavalry under John Hunt Morgan.
 The incursion was immortalized as "Morgan's Raid".
 A lesser engagement was the Battle of Salineville, which resulted in the capture of General Morgan.
 He and a number of his officers were incarcerated in the Ohio Penitentiary before escaping.
 Extreme south-central Ohio had previously been briefly invaded in early September 1862 by cavalry under Albert G. Jenkins.

-Two important cemeteries for the dead from the Confederate States Army can be found in the Buckeye State.
+Two important cemeteries for the dead from the Confederate States Army can be found in Ohio.
 One is at the prisoner-of-war camp on Johnson's Island, the most significant Civil War site in the state and intended mostly for officers.
 Estimates are that 10,000–15,000 Confederate officers and soldiers were incarcerated during the camp's three years of operations, with 2,500–3,000 at any one time.
 About 300 Confederates died and were buried there.
 A museum about Johnson's Island is located in Marblehead on the mainland.
 The Civil War buildings were dismantled shortly after the war.
 Archeological work by Heidelberg University has revealed the boundaries of the camp and new materials.
 At one time part of the island was used for a pleasure resort.
-Another cemetery is located at Camp Chase, where more than 2,000 Southerners were interred.
+Another cemetery is Camp Chase, which is located in the Hilltop neighborhood of Columbus, Ohio, where more than 2,000 Southerners were interred.
 Union Cemetery in Steubenville, Ohio, is the final resting place of Civil War soldiers, including several generals and colonels, including several of the "Fighting McCooks".

 Monuments in Cincinnati and Mansfield commemorate the hundreds of Ohio soldiers who had been liberated from Southern prison camps, such as Cahaba and Andersonville, but perished in the Sultana steamboat tragedy.
 In the aftermath of war, women's groups were instrumental in raising money and organizing activities to create the memorials.